 Cannabidiol has been shown to help alleviate inflammation caused by chronic stress through its ability to create a calming effect.
 In addition to its blood glucose regulating abilities, diabetics can also benefit from CBD’s ability to fight inflammation which can lead to spikes in blood sugar levels and too much or too little insulin production.

 CBD has been shown to improve cholesterol through its ability to regulate lipid uptake and blood pressure.
 How does this work?
 Cannabidiol is able to bind to the receptors that control blood pressure and cholesterol, and in addition to its anti-inflammatory and anti-anxiety properties, it can be an effective way to treat high blood pressure related to stress and overwhelm.

 You can find CBD oil online and in many stores around the country, but not all retailers offer 100 percent CBD oil in its purest form.
 Do you research, read reviews, and make sure that the CBD products you’re investing in are creating using safe and effective extraction methods, that no harmful chemicals or ingredients or added, and that the manufacturer and seller is using a reliable source for their CBD products.
-You can also schedule an appointment with one of our certified physician assistants who can evaluate your current needs and provide you with other types of supplement recommendations based on your hormone levels, blood glucose levels, cholesterol levels, and more.
+You can also schedule an appointment with one of our certified physician assistants at our east nashville health clinic who can evaluate your current needs and provide you with other types of supplement recommendations based on your hormone levels, blood glucose levels, cholesterol levels, and more.